The Best Turkey Brine

 - Add the remaining ice water (or ice) to keep the brine cold.

-- Refrigerate for up to 2 days, flipping the turkey occasionally if possible.
+- Refrigerate for up to 3 days (for frozen) or 2 days (for thawed), flipping the turkey occasionally if possible.

 - When ready to cook, remove the turkey from the brine and pat it dry with paper towels. *No need to rinse unless you prefer a lighter salt taste.